taimooorr/own-it/README.md

-# you-take-it
+# Own it
-You Take It is a ECommerce App Where People Can Sell Used Item They don't Need.
+Own It is a ECommerce App Where People Can Sell Used Item They don't Need.